Close

 • Long-term multiple-entry business visas issued for periods from three to five years

 E-visas can be issued for business trips, participation in sporting, cultural, scientific, and educational events.
-Belarus launched an electronic visa system in March 2025 for citizens of 67 countries, with around 1,500 e-visas issued since launch.
+The e-visa system, launched on 20 March 2025, covers ordinary passport holders of 67 countries and processes applications entirely online within 7 calendar days.

 Student and Academic Visas